mwcproject/mwc-node/doc/mining/Install_mac.md

 kbay$ ~/my_mwc_install/mwc/mwc
 ```

-You are ready to to run your miner locally at the same host.
+You are ready to to run your miner locally on the same host.

 #### Validate

-Check if there any errors at the node logs
+Check if there any errors are in the node logs
 ```
 >  cat ~/.mwc/main/mwc-server.log | grep 'ERROR'
 ```

 Check if stratum is activated.
-There are must be a line into the logs:
+The following line will be present in your log file if your node is configured correctly:
 ```
 > cat ~/.mwc/main/mwc-server.log | grep 'Stratum server started'
 20191111 19:32:36.088 WARN grin_servers::mining::stratumserver - Stratum server started on 127.0.0.1:3416
 ```

-Verify if stratum really works with telnet:
+Verify if stratum is configured correctly with telnet:
 ```
 kbay$ telnet  127.0.0.1 3416
 Trying 127.0.0.1...